Lake Nyos: Weakening dam

 In 2005, Isaac Njilah, a geologist at the University of Yaoundé, suggested that the natural dam of volcanic rock that keeps in the lake's waters could collapse in the near future.
 Erosion has worn the dam away, causing holes and pockets to develop in the dam's upper layer, and water already passes through the lower section.
 Meanwhile, landslides have reduced dam strength on the outside.
 Seismic activity caused by the lake's volcanic foundation could thus cause the lake wall to give way, resulting in up to 50 million m3 (1.8 billion ft3) of water flooding downhill into areas of the Northwest Province and the Nigerian states of Taraba and Benue.

 The Cameroonian government, speaking through Gregory Tanyi-Leke of the Institute of Mining and Geological Research, acknowledges the weakening wall, but denies that it presents any immediate threat.
 A United Nations team led by Olaf Van Duin and Nisa Nurmohamed of the Netherlands' Ministry of Transport and Public Works inspected the dam over three days in September 2005, and confirmed that the natural lip had weakened.
-Van Duin believed that the dam would breach within the next 10 to 20 years.
+Van Duin believed that the dam would breach within the next 10 to 20 years, a scenario that ultimately did not occur.

 One possible means of averting such a catastrophe would be to strengthen the lake wall, though this would take much time and money.
 Engineers could also introduce a channel to allow excess water to drain; if the water level were lowered by about 20 m, the pressure on the wall would be reduced significantly.